fastoch/Linux/users_and_groups.md

 >[!warning]
 >Without the -a option, you add the user to the specified group but you remove it from all other groups.

+Another way to add a user to a group: `sudo gpasswd -a username groupname`
+To remove a user from a group: `sudo gpasswd -d username groupname`

 ---
+EOF